JinoGeorge/AddressBook/README.md

        -d "username=admin" \
        -d "password=admin"
  ~~~~
-2. Use the access_token from the response to make the next call to
+2.Use the access_token from the response to make the next call to
 create a new user using the path addressbook/users
  ~~~~
 $ curl -X POST   'http://localhost:9090/addressbook/users?access_token=52ff3354-b701-417b-9faf-b17ec17631b1' \